Composting at Home

 Keep your bin or pile in a shady area if possible.
 Your compost will need to maintain moisture in order for the decomposers to break down your organics.
 If placed in the sun, your compost will dry out faster and require watering.
 Finally, try to avoid placing the bin or pile near objects that impede air circulation.
 The decomposers working in your compost pile need oxygen.

-Every living thing needs water, and that includes the workhorses of your compost pile.
+Every living thing needs water.
 Aerobic decomposers prefer the moisture level of your compost to be about that of a well wrung-out sponge.
 If you grabbed a handful of compost, you should be able to squeeze out a few drops of water.
 Too little water will halt the decomposition process.
 If your compost pile becomes too dry, water it with a garden hose or leave it uncovered in the rain.
 Too much water will drown the aerobic decomposers and allow anaerobic decomposers to move in.
 While anaerobic decomposers will eventually break down your organic waste, they will also produce a rotten-egg smell.
 To resolve this problem, simply add more browns to absorb the excess moisture.

 If you actively manage your compost pile, maintaining the proper ratio of greens to browns, checking the moisture level, and aerating frequently, you will be able to produce finished compost in a minimum of six weeks.
 If you passively manage your compost pile, tossing in whatever you have on hand, paying little attention to the moisture level, and rarely aerate the pile, it may take up to a year or more to produce finished compost.
 There's no wrong way to compost.
 All organic materials will decompose eventually.
 It's up to you how much time and effort you want to put into it and how quickly you want the finished compost.